obvonage/deved-platform/content/blog/en/vonage-devrel-looks-ahead-to-a-better-than-ever-dreamforce.md

 Finally don’t miss the **Vonage Party**, the best way to get your night started before Dreamfest - the mega Dreamforce event party.
 Join us at the Vonage Hub for good music, great drinks and network with some of the best folk around (maybe we’re biased).

+**Which sessions can I attend?**

+Below are the details of the sessions that our team is running at the Vonage Hub, hosted by Chris Tankersley, Senior PHP Developer Advocate at Vonage.
+Remember, you don't need a Dreamforce ticket to join us!
+Refreshments will be served too.

+* Adding Video to your Website - Tuesday, September 20th from 1:00pm-1:30pm
+* Programmable Voice with Vonage - Wednesday, September 21st from 1:30pm-2:00pm
+* Vonage Number Insights - Thursday, September 22nd from 11:30pm-12:00pm

 **What’s in it for me?**

 Besides bundles of great swag, unlimited networking opportunities and free to access workshops and demos, anyone who registers for a free Vonage API Developer account at any of our three locations is automatically entered into a raffle to win a pair of RayBan Stories - their first generation smart wear technology.
 Terms and conditions apply.
 You can also unlock $10 free credit for your API account, to get your started with our products.